HOA laws — Mississippi

 What are the HOA fine limits in Mississippi?

-How do I dispute an HOA fine in Mississippi?
+How do I dispute an HOA fine or violation in Mississippi?

-Can my HOA foreclose on my home in Mississippi?
+Can an HOA foreclose on my home in Mississippi over unpaid fines or dues?

 Is mediation required for HOA disputes in Mississippi?